-LMW notified the DH of a total of 2 temporary fluoride interruptions, where fluoride concentration in drinking water supplied was less than 0.7 mg/L for longer than 72 hours, as required under the Code of Practice for Fluoridation of Drinking Water Supplies.
+LMW notified the DH of a total of three fluoride interruptions, where fluoride concentration in drinking water supplied was less than 0.6 mg/L for a continuous period of > 72 hours, as required under the Code of Practice for Fluoridation of Drinking Water Supplies (Vic).

-These occasions occurred when fluoridation was taken offline as a precautionary measure while LMW confirmed potential irregularities with plant processes or undertook urgent maintenance.
+These occasions occurred when fluoridation was taken offline as a precautionary measure while LMW replaced the switch boards or undertook urgent maintenance.
 A summary of interruptions is provided in Table 3.

-Aesthetic characteristics
+Aesthetic Characteristics